 Students at Audencia Business School come from all over the world – 87 countries, to be exact!
 We’re a diverse group of people with a few important things in common: we’re motivated, creative, optimistic and absolutely in love with our campus, community and city – our home.

-We really are here to help.
-We have a dedicated team who can provide advice on the following issues – as well as things that didn’t make the list!
+The Department of International Affairs and your programme coordinators are here to help.
+We can provide advice on the following issues – as well as things that didn’t make the list!

 We also have a student association for international students – the International Connection Team.
 This team is made up of enthusiastic French students who are here to give you insider tips on life in Nantes, activities and cultural events, and studying at Audencia.
 You’ll meet them during your orientation week at Audencia!